kissgyorgy/my-stars/README.md

 - [GitUp](https://github.com/git-up/GitUp) - The Git interface you've been missing all your life has finally arrived.
 - [AnyBar](https://github.com/tonsky/AnyBar) - OS X menubar status indicator
 - [Platypus](https://github.com/sveinbjornt/Platypus) - Create native Mac applications from command line scripts.
+- [NewsBlur](https://github.com/samuelclay/NewsBlur) - NewsBlur is a personal news reader that brings people together to talk about the world.
+A new sound of an old instrument.
 - [gitx](https://github.com/rowanj/gitx) - Fork of Pieter's nice git GUI for OS X.  Includes branch/tag sidebar and various fixes.
 Current development focus is on removing legacy git command line usage in favour of libgit2 and objective-git.
 - [nui](https://github.com/tombenner/nui) - Style iOS apps with a stylesheet, similar to CSS
 - [heard](https://github.com/tmcw/heard) - a minimal, local listener for iTunes data.